Ashengaurd/SpigotApplication/README.md

 ![](https://img.shields.io/github/downloads/Ashengaurd/SpigotApplication/total)
 ![](https://img.shields.io/discord/690930221930643467?label=discord)

-This build allow you to add a openable window for your spigot resource.
+This build allows you to add a openable window for your spigot resource.
-It allow your users to check your plugin and all requirements of your plugin.
+It allows your users to check your plugin and all requirements of your plugin.
 (Check [#Sceenshots](#Screenshots))

 ## Features
-* Full automated by on spigot api
+* Full automated by on the Spigot api
 * Linked to resource page
 * Linked to support link provided on spigot
 * Linked to additional information link provided on spigot